 - What inheritance pattern is most often associated with diseases caused by defects in the DNA repair systems?
 Why do you think this is so?

 C. Trinucleotide Repeat Expansions and Disease

 In humans, there are DNA sequences in which a series of three nucleotides is repeated consecutively along a DNA strand (trinucleotide repeat).
 In most cases, a parent transmits these repeats to their offspring without any change in the repeat number.
-In a few human genetic diseases, however, this repeat can expand over the course of generations due to slippage of the DNA polymerases during replication.
-Once the expansion reaches a critical size, it can alter the function of the encoded protein, causing disease.
+In a few human genetic diseases however, this repeat can expand over the course of generations due to slippage of the DNA polymerases during replication.
+Once the expansion exceeds a threshold size, the function of the encoded protein is altered, causing disease.

 - Why do trinucleotide expansions above a certain threshold cause human disease?

 - A bulge in the DNA double strand occurs when two _______________________ form a base pair.